 Chapter 22 Great Nation Great Name Blessing to the Nations

 This follows the same order of how the promises are laid out in Genesis 12:1-3.
 After the blessing of Melchizedek, the promises have to be ratified through covenant-making rituals.
 The great nation promise is ratified by the animal ceremony.
-Once it is ratified, it is repeated again in chapter 17 as the new promise of a great name is now ratified through the covenant of circumcision.
-These two ratified promises are repeated in chapter 22 where the third promise of blessing to the nations is now ratified.
+Once ratified, chapter 17 reaffirms the promise of a great name through the covenant of circumcision.
+These ratified promises are echoed in chapter 22, where the third promise of blessing to the nations is also ratified.
 The promises are layered upon each other as they are ratified.

 Galatians 3:8-9 states: